KaappoRaivio/reaktor-preassignment-2021/README.md

     * The moment new data arrives, it can be shown to the user irrespective of the other slow API calls which might not yet have returned
     * Not susceptible to connection timeouts
     * However, more data needs to be transferred
+* A back end with server-sent events
+    * Perhaps the canonical approach, but complicates other logic (caching mainly) to the point where, in this case, it isn't worth it

-__I chose the last option, as it fulfilled the most of my criteria.__ WIth it, the typical interaction with the client looks like the following:
+__I went with the fourth option, as it fulfilled the most of my criteria.__ WIth it, the typical interaction with the client looks like the following:
 1. Client requests `/api/products`
 2. Server responds with a token that the client can use to poll for updates.
 At the same time, the server sends the product, and availability requests parallely.
 As each of them resolves, their content will be added to the data
 3. Client polls for updates
 4. If there is an update since the last call, the server sends it.
 If there isn't any more updates to come, the server informs the client.

-I went with short polling, since it's more straightforward to implement.
+I went with short polling, since it's more straightforward to implement and more resilient to connection timeouts.

 ### Pros and cons
 There is always a tradeoff between page load time, amount of data transferred, and time updates take to show up at the client.